The College Board will allow at-home testing for AP exams in response to COVID-19

 Additionally, the company will offer two test dates for each exam and will tailor the exams to focus on content most schools were able to cover by March.

-The College Board said it recognizes that “the digital divide could prevent some low-income and rural students from participating” and has encouraged students who need mobile tools or connectivity to reach out.
+The College Board said it recognizes that “the digital divide could prevent some low-income and rural students from participating” and has encouraged students who lack mobile tools or connectivity to reach out.

 Students who elect not to take their exams can cancel their registrations at no charge.